FreeRADIUS/wiki.freeradius.org/building/Building-Ubuntu-packages-from-source.md

      cd /home/myusername/freeradius
      sudo dpkg -i *freeradius*_W.X.Y*_*.deb

 The install might show errors.
-Older v2 will fail install often on open_ssl issues.
-Quick thing to change to prevent just that error is to edit a config file so freeradius will not complain about ssl that might be vulnerable.
+Read the error !!
+Ask questions on freeradius list if you cannot figure it out. v2 will fail install often on open_ssl issues.
+Quick thing to change to prevent just that error is to edit a config file so freeradius will not complain about ssl that might be vulnerable. ( /etc/freeradius/eap.conf (v2) or /etc/freeradius/modules-enabled/eap )